AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

    **Result:** The available applications for this namespace account appear.

-1. Click on the tile that represents AVEVA™ Data Hub.
+1. Click on the AVEVA™ Data Hub tile.

    **Result:** The AVEVA™ Data Hub portal opens.